 Identify the basic principles of cooking in a microwave.

 - Standing time is the time food continues to cook after the microwave has stopped.

 Identify abbreviations and food measurement terminology, and demonstrate proper measuring techniques.

-- Tablespoon = T., Tbs., Tbsp. or tbsp.
+- Tablespoon = T. or Tbsp.

 - Teaspoon = t. or tsp.